brodieaustin/poisoned-well-novel/poisoned-well.md

 She stepped into the bath and sat on the stone seat embedded into the side.
 The bath was deep and enveloped her whole body.
 As she entered it, the water hissed and steamed even more, but stopped once the temperature normalized.
 The woman explained that this bath would relax her as well as clean her and that she should sit for as long as possible.

-Manan was able to sit in the bath for well over an hour, dunking her head periodically to rewet her hair.
-All of the filth from her journey floated aroudn her then settled.
+Manan was able to sit in the bath for well over an hour, dunking her head periodically to wet her hair.
+All of the filth from her journey floated around her then settled.
 She reached for a brush to scrub her skin.
 She scrubbed and scrubbed at it vigorously, as if trying to wash away the sediment that her decisions had deposited on her.
 But no amount of scrubbing and cleansing would do that.
 She was what she was now.

 She submerged herself in the deep pool, holding her breath, letting air bubbles escape and pop at the surface.
-Through the dense murk of the water, she thought she coudl hear someone saying her name, a familiar voice.
+Through the dense murk of the water, she thought she could hear someone saying her name, a familiar voice.
 She crashed up through the water, brushing back the water from her face.
-Openeing her eyes, she saw Ethne, glowing and glistening, there in her room.
+Opening her eyes, she saw Ethne, glowing and glistening, there in her room.

 ##Chapter 17##

 "Is it really you?"
 Manan asked.
 She couldn't believe that after all this time that Ethne was here, so far from the mountains and the master.
 So far from the mess that she had made of her rescue.
 And yet here she was and now Manan felt that she was the one being rescued.

 "It is me.
-I'm here," Ethen replied.
+I'm here," Ethne replied.

 "But how?"